Predefined Filter Dialog Box

 - Field text box

 Specify the field on which to set the filter condition.
-You can either type the field name in the text box or select the ellipsis to specify the field using the View Element Resources dialog box.
+You can either type the field name in the text box or select the ellipsis button to specify the field in the View Element Resources dialog box.

 - Operator drop-down list

 Specify the operator to compose the filter condition.